shizonic/dotfiles-46/README.md

 AND/OR poorly configured...

+- Use a modular Emacs configuration

+Prefer lots of simple files as pluggable modules instead of monolithic, hard to navigate 1000 line init.el or worse .org file.

+- Use fewer comments, except when necessary.
+Prefer self-documented code and systems.

+If the code requires tons of comments it's probably crap.
+This includes so-called "literate programming," a bad idea from the start.
+In Emacs, C-h v and C-h f, etc. may be used to inspect what "this or that" function or variable may be doing.

 - Use Emacs built-ins instead of packages when possible.

 For example,

 Use completion-at-point informed by an lsp server or just simple hippie-expand instead of company-mode.

-Use flymake (informed by an lsp server) instead of flycheck.
+Use flymake instead of flycheck.

-Prefer xref-find-definitions (informed by an lsp server) instead of dumb-jump or something similar.
+Prefer xref-find-definitions instead of dumb-jump or something similar.

+Prefer lsp (eglot) over non-lsp related packages, unless lsp support is poor for a particular language.

 - Use simple Elisp and don't turn on stuff / change defaults if unsure about what it does.